-Day-to-day environmental monitoring will be undertaken by a suitably qualified employee attached to the design Supervising Consultant firm, specifically assigned as the Site Clerk.
-The Site Clerk will undertake the role of Environmental and Social Compliance Monitoring Officer and undertake systematic observation of all site activities.
-This person may have other responsibilities, as long as she/he is able to properly meet the environmental and social monitoring requirements.

-An employee of the contractor will also be responsible for Environmental and Social Compliance Monitoring and report to the Contractor and also provide reports through the Contractor to the VEEP and to the Supervising Consultant's Environmental and Social Specialists.

-Reporting to the Consultant's Chief Resident Engineer, the Supervising Consultant ES Specialists will supervise the Contractor's implementation of the ESHS contractual requirements through site inspections, audits and other means as necessary; review and approval of contractor's ESHS documentation required under the contract; advising CRE on appropriate actions, including contractual remedies in the event of non-compliance; investigating incidents and identifying system changes to prevent recurrence; reporting on ESHS matters as required the contract; advising the chief resident engineer of Supervising Consultant on appropriate actions, including contractual remedies, in the event of non-compliance; investigating incidents and identifying system changes to prevent recurrence; reporting on ESHS matters as required.
+Day-to-day environmental monitoring will be undertaken by a suitably qualified employee attached to the design supervision firm, specifically assigned as the Site Clerk.
+The Site Clerk, supervised by the design supervisor, will undertake the role of Environmental and Social Compliance Monitoring Officer and undertake systematic observation of all site activities.
+This person may have other responsibilities, as long as s/he is able to properly meet the environmental and social monitoring requirements.
+An employee of the contractor will also be responsible for Environmental and Social Compliance Monitoring and report to the Contractor and also provide reports through the Contractor to the VEEP and the Supervising consultant's Environmental and Social Specialists.
+The VEEP's and the Supervising consultant's Environmental and Social Specialists will review and ensure the contractor's implementation of the ESHS contractual requirements through site inspections, audits and other means as necessary; review and approval of contractor's ESHS documentation required under the contract; advising CRE on appropriate actions, including contractual remedies, in the event of non-compliance; investigating incidents and identifying system changes to prevent recurrence; reporting on EHS matters as required.